-How much do they make, and what training and education did they need?
+How much do they make, and what training and education do they need?
 What skills are necessary, and how did they get their start?
 What recommendations do they have?

 Often, you’ll find that people are more than willing to give advice.

 8. Practice, Practice, and Practice Some More

 If you’re getting close to learning how to know your passion, don’t go into it with an amateur skill level.
-If you want to make money—to be a professional—you need to have professional skills.
+If you want to make money or want to be a professional, you need to have professional skills.

 Get very good at your future career, and you will make money at it.
 Practice for hours on end and learn how to focus; if it’s something you love, the practice should be something you want to do and life fulfilling.

 9. Never Quit Trying